Trump pledged to move homeless people from Washington. What we know and don't know about his plans

 Some advocates have raised constitutional questions about the legality of forcibly removing homeless people from the city.

-Associated Press writers River Zhang, Christine Fernando, Mike Balsamo and Darlene Superville contributed to this report.
+Associated Press writers Christine Fernando in Chicago, Mike Balsamo and Darlene Superville; video journalist River Zhang; and photographer Jacquelyn Martin contributed to this report.

 Kinnard can be reached at http://x.com/MegKinnardAP